Skip to content

 It is available as a global high-performance file system on all ULHPC computational systems through a DDN ExaScaler system.

-Global Scratch directory $SCRATCH
+Scratch directory ($SCRATCH)

 ULHPC $SCRATCH quotas and backup

 Extended ACLs are provided for sharing data with other users using fine-grained control.
 See quotas for detailed information about inode, space quotas, and file system policies.
-In particular, your SCRATCH directory is NOT backuped according to the policy detailed in the ULHPC backup policies.
+In particular, your $SCRATCH directory is NOT backuped according to the policy detailed in the ULHPC backup policies.

 General Architecture

 • One or more Object Storage Server (OSS) nodes that store file data on one or more Object Storage Target (OST) devices.
+The capacity of a Lustre file system is the sum of the capacities provided by the OSTs.

 Lustre general features and numbers

-• Stability: production-quality stability and failover
+• Stability: Production-quality stability and failover capabilities.

-• Modular: interfaces for easy adaption
+• Modular: Interfaces allow for easy adaptation.

-• Highly Available: no single point of failure when configured with HA software
+• Highly Available: No single point of failure when configured with HA software.

-• Max file size: 31.35PB (ldiskfs) 8EB (ZFS)
+• Max file size: 16EB

 When to use Lustre?